Exploring Antique Furniture and Home Decorating Ideas

 The Look of Regency Style Furniture

-Imagine a period drama adaptation of a Jane Austen novel, and you have the perfect picture of a Regency style dining room, living room or other interior.
+Imagine a period drama adaptation of a Jane Austen novel.
+You have the perfect picture of a Regency style dining room, living room or other interior.
 The Jane Austen Society of North America tells us that Jane Austen’s famous Regency novel Pride and Prejudice was published in 1813.
 The air of elegance and refinement that we see in all her books and the movie adaptations of her novels are a great example of the arts and design that flourished during the era.

 Regency style furniture is stately and monumental, with a streamlined and symmetrical look that is not frilly or fussy.
 It is not covered with heavily-carved detail.
 The ornamentation instead comes from beautiful and exotic woods, dramatic and decorative veneers, and gilded hardware or metal accents.